Linja82/R3-SoftwareTraining-AlecLin/README.md

 Arduino controlled motor driver circuit.

 This circuit uses an Arduino Uno to take input from the DIP switch and ouput to the L293D motor driver IC.
-- When no DIP switch is activated, the Arduino will send a stop signal to all 4 input pins of the IC.
+- When no DIP switch is activated, the Arduino will send a stop signal to all 4 input pins of the IC

 - When DIP switch 1 is activated the Arduino will send a signal proportional to the potentiometer value to input pins 1 and 4 of the IC